Long Passwords, Short Memories

 Is unique and never reused

 This is an unreasonable request given that many of us have more than 100 passwords.
 So how can we follow the rules and reduce our risk of being hacked?
 The answer is a password manager.
-In an upcoming blog post, we will discuss password managers and how to use them so you can reduce your security risk.
+In Part 2 of this blog series, we will discuss password managers and how to use them so you can reduce your security risk.